Allurial Review: Is This Romantasy Book Box Worth It? (Updated April 2026)

 The Details: Pricing and How It Works

 As of the writing of this post, the price per book is $26.99 and add-ons are $19.99.
 That's quite a bit higher than Book of the Month's current prices at $16.99 and $11.99 for add-ons.
 Allurial's main selling point besides being new releases is that these books are somewhat special editions with exclusive sprayed edges.
+They are always running promos for your first box, which is how they got me to try it in the first place.

 The subscription works on a token system.
 Each month before the 6th, you log in and either choose your book, skip the month, or let it auto-renew (which I don't recommend).
 If you skip, your token rolls over to the next month and you're not charged.
 Tokens expire after 12 months for active subscriptions or 60 days if you cancel.